hugoromerorico/hugoromerorico/articles/structuring-agent-projects/structuring-agent-projects.md

     return await use_case.execute(request)
 ```

-Thin routes.
-Use cases contain logic.
-Easy to test, easy to trace.
+Thin routes that delegate to use cases.
+Easy to test, easy to trace through the stack.

-## Development Workflow
+### The Makefile (Your Command Center)

-The Makefile drives everything.
-Here's mine:
+Every command you'll run is documented in the Makefile:

 ```makefile
 .PHONY: dev test docker-build docker-run langgraph-dev